If you are walking the Camino de Santiago, you might consider finishing in Muxía.

 2. Take a walk by the seaside

 If you fancy a short walk, you can enjoy this wooden walkway close to the seaside that crosses two small beaches where you can enjoy a bath in the bay.
 Its locals favorite walk, so make sure to greet passers-by and maybe even strike up a conversation with them.

 If you continue on this wooden walkway, along the lighthouse trail and the Camino de Santiago, you will find Os Muiños, a small village which owes its name to its mills, located at the end of the beach.
 They have been restored and are a great spot to stroll around on a Sunday afternoon.

-One of the most beautiful beaches in the area, Lourido is a well kept secret that won’t stay this way for long.
+One of the most beautiful beaches in the area, playa Lourido is a well kept secret that won’t stay this way for long.
 Indeed, a large hotel (Parador) was built in the last years to compensate for the Prestige oil spill of 2002.
 Located on the Camino dos Faros and Camino de Santiago to Finisterre (Fisterra), it’s a great place to walk.